-“In other words, if you can prove that a car driver’s negligent act or omission to act caused your motorcycle accident, you can recover damages even if there is no collision between your motorcycle and that vehicle,” explains our Los Angeles motorcycle accident lawyer at Law Offices of Howard Craig Kornberg.
+“In other words, if you can prove that a car driver’s negligent act or omission to act caused your motorcycle accident, you can recover damages even if there is no collision between your motorcycle and that vehicle,” explains our Los Angeles motorcycle accident lawyer at Law Offices of Howard Kornberg.

 A common scenario of a “no contact” motorcycle accident is when you lay your motorcycle down or crash after being cut off by a car or while attempting to avoid a collision with another vehicle.
 In that scenario, you may be able to hold the driver liable for your injuries and damages even though there was no contact between your bike and the driver’s vehicle.

-“However,” our experienced motorcycle accident lawyer Los Angeles warns, “You will be facing the burden of proof to demonstrate evidence that the driver was negligent, and that negligence was a direct or contributory cause of your injury or property damage.”
+“However,” our experienced motorcycle accident lawyer in Los Angeles warns, “You will be facing the burden of proof to demonstrate evidence that the driver was negligent, and that negligence was a direct or contributory cause of your injury or property damage.”

 Fault in a ‘no contact’ motorcycle accident with an unsafe lane change

-All motorists on the road have a legal duty to obey traffic laws in California and be vigilant and attentive about their surroundings to avoid causing a crash.
+All motorists on the road have a legal duty to obey traffic laws in California and be vigilant and attentive to their surroundings to avoid causing a crash.
 The same rule applies to the so-called “no contact” motorcycle accidents.

 However, all “no contact” motorcycle accidents are unique and require a legal investigation to establish fault.
 In general, there can be two common scenarios of motorcycle accidents where no contact between the motorcycle and another vehicle occurs.